raman162/UofICS410FinalProject/README.md

 __Mining Topics from Documents__

 The topic_miner is run with data-file (in CSV format), stop-words file as input.
 The additional arguments to the program include number of topics, Max Iterations, Threshold, Number of Topic words.
-The arguments also include the path to output files: Document Topic Coverage, Topic Word Coverage, Vocabulary and Topic words.
+The arguments also include the path to output files:
+- Document Topic Coverage
+- Topic Word Coverage
+- Vocabulary
+- Topic words

 More details about the module are available at: [topic miner](https://github.com/raman162/UofICS410FinalProject/blob/main/topic_miner/README.md)